BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 2021-07-01 W5 Reflect:

 * Keep swimming.
 Sorry Hawaii, I will visit you next time.
-* Based on my performance of Linear Algebra, Professor accepted my scripts (although different course name) and acknowledge that I have picked up this topic.
-Applying waive.
+* Based on my performance of Linear Algebra, I am working with Professor to waive my Linear Algebra pre-requisite.
+My transcripts indicates I have finished this course (with a different name, as Advanced Algebra), and my performance shows I have warmed up with this topic.
+Better save my time for probability, statistics, and coding.

 2021-07-08 W6 Reflect: